karlchris/data-engineering/docs/data-modeling/README.md

 In above example, the `Person` table uses `Passport id` as the primary key and `City id` as the foreign key, which is the primary key of `City` table.

+!!! tip

-> If rows cannot be uniquely identified with one primary key, it is possible to create a composite primary key.
+    If rows cannot be uniquely identified with one primary key, it is possible to create a composite primary key.
 This key is composed of two or more columns and ensures the uniqueness of each row.

 ### Granularity